BambooFlower/Math-Scripts/README.md

 - InviscidCylinderFlow.m: Visualization of inviscid flow past an infinite cylinder
 - KatzCentrality.m: Compute the Katz centrality vector
 - PageRank.m: Compute the importance of a vertex using the PageRank algorithm
+- RungeKutta.m: Runge-Kutta fourth order method for ODE solutions
 - Sigma.m: Estimation of Pi using Liebniz formula
-- TriChess.m: Computes the number of triple pairing
+- TriChess.m: Computes the number of triple pairing in a triple chess tournament

 <br/><br/>

+For more information on ODEs: https://en.wikipedia.org/wiki/Ordinary_differential_equation

 For more information on PDEs: https://en.wikipedia.org/wiki/Partial_differential_equation